nubbsterr/ELK-SIEM-Setup/README.md

 Next we will update the YML configuration of Kibana just like we did with Elasticsearch.
 In my case of running Vim as my editor, run `sudo vim /etc/kibana/kibana.yml`.

 We will leave the `server.port` property alone as port 5601 is the default option and we have no need to edit it.
 We will edit the `server.host` and `server.name` properties to be our IP address and an appropriate name respectively.
-One thing I did notice is that you can adjust the credentials for accessing the Kibana server.
-You can leave them blank since Elasticsearch will require you to authenticate before touching anything with Kibana, but certainly for production/entreprise environments this is worth changing.
+One thing you may notice is that you can adjust the credentials for accessing the Kibana server.
+You can leave them blank for now, as we will change them later on.
 ![Our edits.](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/kibana-config.png)
 ![Default credentials are a big nono!](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/kibana-nono-security.png)

 Save and exit our changes to the YML file and go ahead and start up the Kibana service.
 If you're like me and have Elasticsearch not enabled in systemd, you will need to start it up in the following order:
 1. Start Elasticsearch w/ `sudo systemctl start elasticsearch` if not already started.
-2. <strong>Recall that if you make edits to the Elasticsearch.yml configuration, you must run `sudo systemctl restart elasticsearch` to enable your changes.</strong>
-3. Since we have started Elasticsearch and/or updated it, we can go ahead and start Kibana w/ `sudo systemctl start kibana`.
+2. Start Kibana w/ `sudo systemctl start kibana`.
 We can also make Kibana run on boot w/ `sudo systemctl enable kibana`.

 Now, contrary to the very odd guide posted as the "massive installation/setup guide below", we do <strong>not</strong> need to restart Elasticsearch whenever we run Kibana; we only need to restart it when we make changes to its configurations.